 Sr. No. Security First Charge to Second Charge to 1 A charge and mortgage on all the present and future immovable and movable tangible fixed assets (except leased assets) of the Company.
 ICICI Bank and IDBI Bank All CDR Facilities (other than ones of ICICI Bank and IDBI Bank in respect of which the First Charge is created).
 2 A charge on all the Receivables and stocks of the Company.
 IDBI Bank, Oriental Bank of Commerce ('OBC'), State Bank of Travancore ('SBT') and Standard Chartered Bank ('SCB').
 First charge shall be pari passu with the existing first charge created in favour of a working capital facility (non fund based) provided by the Development Bank of Singapore (DBS).
+All CDR Facilities other than the ones of IDBI Bank, OBC, SBT and SCB in respect of which the First charge is created.
 3 A charge on all the present and future Current Assets (except Receivables) of the Company.
+All CDR Facilities other than the one of SBT in respect of which the First charge is created.
 4 A charge on all the present and future intellectual property rights (other than in respect of ORION and PREMIA) of the Company.
+All CDR Facilities.
+Intellectual property rights in respect of ORION and PREMIA are charged in favour of SCB on exclusive basis.
 Not Applicable b) Corporate guarantees from material subsidiaries:

 Corporate guarantees of each of the material subsidiaries guaranteeing the secured obligations ("Corporate Guarantees"), in favour of all the CDR lenders.
-Each Corporate Guarantee shall be secured/ credit enhanced by security interest over assets of the relevant material subsidiary providing the Corporate Guarantee, as permitted under applicable laws in the relevant jurisdictions, as detailed in the table below and shall have the ranking as mentioned against each security.
+Each Corporate Guarantee shall be secured/credit enhanced by security interest over assets of the relevant material subsidiary providing the Corporate Guarantee, as permitted under applicable laws in the relevant jurisdictions, as detailed in the table below and shall have the ranking as mentioned against each security.

-Sr. No. Security First Charge to Second Charge to Charge on assets of 3i Infotech Inc (including assets of 3i Infotech Financial Software Inc which ha been merged with 3i Infotech Inc effective December 31, 2017) 1 A charge on all the present and future movable fixed assets and current assets of 3i Infotech Inc (including current assets of 3i Infotech Financial Software Inc which has been merged with 3i Infotech Inc effective December 31, 2017).
+Sr. No. Security First Charge to Second Charge to e on assets of 3i Infotech Inc (included) merged with 3i Infotech Inc effective ial Software Inc which has 1 A charge on all the present and future movable fixed assets and current assets of 3i Infotech Inc (including current assets of 3i Infotech Financial Software Inc which has been merged with 3i Infotech Inc effective December 31, 2017).
 First charge shall be pari passu with the existing first charge created in favour of State Bank of India, California to secure Bank in respect of which the First charge is Charg e on assets of 3i Infotech (Middle Ea st) FZ LLC 2 A charge on all the present and future movable fixed assets and current assets (except receivables and the collection account) of 3i Infotech (Middle East) FZ LLC.
-First ranking pari passu security interest has been created Not Applicable 3 A charge on all the receivables of 3i Infotech (Middle East) FZ LLC.
+First ranking pari passu security Not Applicable 3 A charge on all the receivables of 3i Infotech (Middle East) FZ LLC.
 Not Applicable All CDR Facilities Charg e on assets of 3i Infotech Asia Pacifi c Pte Limited 4 A charge on all the present and future movable fixed assets and current assets (other than receivables and stocks) of 3i Infotech Asia Pacific Pte Limited.
 First ranking pari passu charge has been created Not Applicable 5 A charge on all the receivables and stocks of 3i Infotech Asia Pacific Pte Limited.
+Not Applicable First charge has been created to secure the cash credit facility of USD 2 million provided by Standard Chartered Bank, Singapore.
 All CDR Facilities.